 Samsung SmartThings Hub: Use your compatible smartphone as a remote for your home's smart thermostat, locks, lights and other smart devices when you download the SmartThings app and connect to this hub, which offers up to 100' range to reach smart devices throughout your home.
 A battery backup provides peace of mind.

-Overall1 out of 5
+Overall1 out of 51 out of 5

 went downhill fast.

 V1 was an excellent little system for the money.
 Unfortunately ST got bought out and now they've released V2.
 Two months in the system still barely works.
 There is so little functionality that you can't even add additional users.
 You can only control it from one device.
-ST takes forever to get back to you from support and either tells you it must be your fault or it's going to be fixed "soon".
-They've stopped listening to users and have removed most of what made V1 a good system.
-Constantly broken or non functioning app.

 I have over 2k invested in ST and compatible devices and it's so bad now that I'm ready to walk away from all of it.